Guiding diffusion models to reconstruct flow fields from sparse data: Results and discussion

 We also use the error in the energy spectrum to analyse errors in the frequency domain.
 For the 3D case, we compute the L1 integral norm in logarithmic scale of the difference between the ground truth and the reconstructed spectra, given by:

-For the 2D scenario, we compute this error using the enstrophy spectrum instead of the energy spectrum as used in other works \cite{chen2024probabilistic}, since enstrophy cascades to small scales in 2D and therefore provides a more sensitive and physically meaningful diagnostic of whether the simulation captures the correct multiscale turbulent dynamics.
+For the 2D scenario, we compute this error using the enstrophy spectrum instead of the energy spectrum, as used in other works \cite{chen2024probabilistic}.
+This is because enstrophy cascades to small scales in 2D, providing a more sensitive and physically meaningful diagnostic of whether the simulation captures the correct multiscale turbulent dynamics.

 The smoothing coefficient of the mask $\sigma$ is a hyperparameter in our method.
 It determines the width of the Gaussian functions of the mask, centred at every value of the sparse data.
 We conducted a parameter exploration, shown in Figure~\ref{fig:sigma} and Figure~\ref{fig:sigma_3d}, which allowed us to obtain the values of $\sigma = 0.038$ and $\sigma = 0.052$ for the 5\% and 1.5625\% tasks in 2D, respectively, and $\sigma = 0.06$ and $\sigma = 0.08$ in 3D.
 Meanwhile, we additionally use a scheduler to control the strength of the mask in our sampling approach, as discussed in Section~\ref{sec:meth_sampling}.
 Experimentally, we observed that the scheduler $\gamma_t = \left(t/T\right)^3$ gave satisfactory results.